 Niosomes non-ionic surfactant vesicles are similar to liposomes and can be prepared with cholesterol, a surfactant such as polysorbates (tweens) or sorbitanesters of fatty acids (spans) and water.
 In general, niosomes are capable of releasing the entrapped drug slowly Methotrexate has been reincorporated into niosomes and the nature of the surfactant used seemed to affect the amount of methotrexate entrapped into the niosomes.
-Furthermore, the pharmacokinetics of the methotrexate loaded niosomes in sarcoma S-180 bearing mice were comparable to those of the free drug.
-The methotrexate plasma levels were higher and the rate of elimination from plasma was slower when the methotrexate-loaded niosomes were administered to tumor-bearing mice as compared with the free drug.

 In conclusion, several cytotoxic agents, which had never been formulated before due to their low aqueous solubility, have been successfully incorporated into liposomes, thereby decreasing the toxicity of the former formulation of the drug itself.
 However, more research has to be performed to develop liposomes with higher chemical and physical stability to present degradation during extended storage.